DSharpPlus/DSharpPlus/README.md

 ### Pre-execution checks
 You can define some custom attributes that function as pre-execution checks, working very similarly to `CommandsNext`.
 Simply create an attribute that inherits `SlashCheckBaseAttribute` and override the methods.

+There are also some built in ones, the same ones as on `CommandsNext` but prefix with `Slash` - for example the `SlashRequirePermissionsAttribute`
 ```cs
 public class RequireUserIdAttribute : SlashCheckBaseAttribute
 {